 - One light weight outer jacket - One medium weight (Sept) or Heavier weight (Oct/Nov) jacket - Wool pants or field pants 1 pr These are primarily what you'll wear in the field each day. - Light or Medium weight (Sept- early Oct) - Medium or heavy (late Oct Nov) you will use these in Oct or Nov. - Blue jeans or similar 1-2pr for riding into/out of camp as well as around camp - One set of rain gear (tops + bottoms) emphasis on quiet material.
-Wear something that will fit over your outer gear and can be easily taken off. - Hats (2) - One heavy hat adverse wet and snowy weather - For general season hunts I like a heavy wool hat like "mad-bomber" style - For general season hunts I like to have a lightweight baclava - One for fair weather (think baseball hat or similar) which you will use quite a bit in September. - o In below-freezing nights its nice to have a scotch hat to wear while sleeping - Scarf, baklava, or similar to protect your neck from cold windy weather - Hunter Orange vest (minimum 400 square inches) - Camo style orange is fine for vest or outer style sweater - Any lightweight material will work fine - Orange camo jacket/shirts are ok but still bring a vest as it will layer over anything you might wear as an outer layer - Gloves - 2-3pr light wool or rag wool type - 2pr heavier and water proof gloves - Later hunts may prefer adding a set of each as well as liners to change during day - Glove get wet quickly so having several to cycle through during the day is a good thing - Light weight gloves are great in September as they provide warmth in early morning then can be easily packed during the day
+Wear something that will fit over your outer gear and can be easily taken off. - Hats (2) - One heavy hat adverse wet and snowy weather - For general season hunts I like a heavy wool hat like "mad-bomber" style - For general season hunts I like to have a lightweight baclava - One for fair weather (think baseball hat or similar) which you will use quite a bit in September. - In below-freezing nights its nice to have a scotch hat to wear while sleeping - Scarf, baklava, or similar to protect your neck from cold windy weather - In the early season (Sept/early Oct) you will want to have a scotch hat that you can wear at night as well as in the field on cold mornings. - Hunter Orange vest (minimum 400 square inches) is required - o Camo style orange is fine for vest or outer style sweater - Any lightweight material will work fine - Orange camo jacket/shirts are ok but still bring a vest as it will layer over anything you might wear as an outer layer - I have a super light fabric vest I wear over everything except my backpack. - Gloves - 2-3pr light wool or rag wool type - 2pr heavier and water proof gloves - o Later hunts may prefer adding a set of each as well as liners to change during day - \circ $\;$ Glove get wet quickly so having several to cycle through during the day is a good thing - Light weight gloves are great in September as they provide warmth in early morning then can be easily packed during the day